quantumesther/AI_Club/README.md

 Baseline and evaluation: https://github.com/AIChallenger/AI_Challenger_2018

 Datasets:
-(you need to get an account & register for a given contest to download the dataset, but it's a quick process.
-You can ask me if you have any question.)
+You need to get an account & register for a given contest to download the dataset, but it's a quick process.
+Feel free to ask me if you have any question.

 - Plant Disease Recognition ($7,280):
 https://challenger.ai/competition/pdr2018
 - Short Video Classification ($58,233):